 Malaysia at large, already home to some 700 different species of birds, has been a well-known bird-watching epicenter.
 Due to its favorable geographical location, along the cross-migratory path of various bird species, particularly during the winter season, this interest has has intensified over the years.
 This increasing awareness has resulted in more migratory bird species being spotted as they're discovering Tioman as a suitable place to swoop down for a quick rest, fresh water and to replenish energy reserves.

-To pique the interest of the international bird-watching community, the Pahang state tourism board, together with Tioman locals, are currently compiling a checklist of the types of bird species confirmed sighted by charting each of the species of migratory birds spotted.
-This master checklist will be used as a reference for all future bird watching activities in Tioman.
+To pique the interest of the international bird-watching community, the Pahang state tourism board, together with Tioman locals, compile a checklist of the types of bird species confirmed sighted by charting each of the species of migratory birds spotted.
+This master checklist is now in use as a reference for all bird watching activities in Tioman.

 For more details, please see Tourism Malaysia